Why I Chose a 2004 Chevy Express 2500

 But it's exactly the kind of catastrophic failure I was trying to avoid by choosing the Express in the first place.
 The LS engine's reputation for reliability means I'm less likely to need this repair at all - and if I do, it won't bankrupt the project.

-The 4L80 Transmission
+The Heavier-Duty Transmission

 Reputation for being the weak point in many GM vehicles from this era